ssc-spc-ccoe-cei/gcp-documentation/Architecture/Addendum.md

 The ultimate [infographic on GCP products](https://googlecloudcheatsheet.withgoogle.com/) for Developers

-Check you regions latency using [GPCping](https://gcping.com/)
+Check your regions latency using [GPCping](https://gcping.com/)

 ### DNS

 #### [DNS Overview](https://cloud.google.com/dns/docs/dns-overview)

-High level overview of some of the Google Cloud resource types to accelerate the design and deployment of your *workload*
+High level overview of some of the Google Cloud resource types to accelerate the design and deployment of your *workload*.

 #### General DNS knowledge